 Why Is An Affidavit Of Execution Of Will Important?

-An affidavit of execution of will holds significant importance in estate planning.
+An affidavit of execution of a will is significant in estate planning.
 It streamlines the probate process by providing clear evidence that the will was signed properly.
 Probate courts require this affidavit to verify the will’s authenticity without needing witness testimony.

 Ensures Validity